dguarino/tessera/README.md

 sudo usermod -a -G docker $USER
 ```

-Move to the folder "neuromod" checked out from github and build the image
+Move to the folder "tessera" checked out from github and build the image

 ```
-docker build -t neuromod .
+docker build -t tessera .
 ```

 Check the existence of the image